-With ordinary cooking methods, such as traditional stove top cooking, there is only one way to open the lid (well there isn’t a definite way to do that).
+With ordinary cooking methods, such as traditional stovetop cooking, there is only one way to open the lid (well, there isn’t a definite way to do that).
 However, pressure cooking is different.

 Similarly, pressure cooker release methods differ with the manner of cooking.
-The method that suits stovetop cooking, might not suit the electric version of it.
+The method that suits stovetop cooking might not suit the electric version of it.
 This post talks about the “How’s” and “Why’s” of different pressure release methods used for pressure cooking.

-Three Must-Known Principles
+Three Must-Know Principles

 If you use the wrong method, chances are you’ll end up with rock-hard meat, limp veggies, and bean mush.
 So, better learn these three principles to determine the accurate pressure release method.